About

 On AI and family history

 AI doesn't replace your work.
 It doesn't write your ancestor's story for you in any meaningful sense.
 What it does is handle the parts that create stuckness — the blank page, the organizational overwhelm, the "I don't know how to start" paralysis.
-Your personal choices, your family knowledge, your instinct for what matters are built into the AI workflows I teach.
+Your personal choices, your family knowledge, your instinct for what matters are built into every AI workflow I teach.

-There's a best way to use these tools for this work, and I've spent thousands of hours figuring out what that is.
+There's a best way to use these tools for this work.
+I've spent thousands of hours figuring out what that is.

 What I believe